groupdocs-parser/GroupDocs.Parser-Docs/net/developer-guide/use-cases/extract-tables-from-pdf-documents/best-ways-extract-tables-from-pdf.md

 ### Key Features

-- **Page Targeting:** Specify exact page index (0-based) for precise extraction
+- **Page Targeting:** Specify exact page index (0‑based) for precise extraction
 - **Multiple Tables:** Automatically detects and extracts all tables on the specified page
 - **Table Metadata:** Access row count, column count, and page information
-- **Ideal For:** Invoices, single-page reports, forms with known structure
+- **Ideal For:** Invoices, single‑page reports, forms with known structure

 ### When to Use This Method

 - Processing invoices where line items are always on page 1
 - Extracting data from specific report sections
 - Working with forms that have consistent page layouts
 - Quick extraction from known document locations

-## Method 2: Extract All Tables from Entire Document
+## Method 2: Extract All Tables from the Entire Document

-**Use Case:** Full document processing | **Difficulty:** Easy | **Best For:** Multi-page documents, comprehensive data extraction
+**Use Case:** Full document processing | **Difficulty:** Easy | **Best For:** Multi‑page documents, comprehensive data extraction

-This method extracts all tables from all pages of a PDF document and organizes them by page.
-It's perfect for processing complete documents where you need comprehensive table data across multiple pages.
+This method extracts all tables from every page of a PDF document and processes them page‑by‑page.
+It’s perfect for handling complete documents where you need table data across multiple pages.

 ### Implementation